 *Memorial Union is currently open to UW-Madison students, faculty and staff with valid Wiscard.
 One non-campus guest now allowed per Wiscard holder.

 Can’t get enough of the beautiful views?
 Add a little distance to your run and take the Lakeshore Path all the way to “Picnic Point.”
 This nearly one-mile-long peninsula extends well out into Lake Mendota.

 10k: The Arboretum

 What to Expect:

-If you ask a local for the best place to run in Madison, you will often hear them respond simply with “The Arb,” which is short for the UW-Madison Arboretum.
-This loop course will keep your heart rate up with several rolling hills, and beautiful natural views along the way.
-The route is paved roads, but you will see more runners than cars, as it is a path primarily used by athletes who are either training for runs or just out for a casual jog.
+If you ask a local for the best place to run in Madison, you will often hear them respond simply with “The Arb,” short for the UW-Madison Arboretum.
+This 6.2-mile loop course will keep your heart rate up with several rolling hills, and beautiful natural views along the way.
+The route follows paved roads, but you will often see more runners than cars, as the path is popular with athletes who are either training for runs or just out for a casual jog.

-Running in “The Arb” in the fall is like running through a sea of orange and red confetti with all of the changing leaves and vibrant colors.
+Running through “The Arb” in fall is like running through a sea of orange and red confetti with the multitude of changing leaves and vibrant colors.
 You’ll love the serene setting and nature sounds.
-Once you are out of the arboretum, you will run through some of Madison’s historic neighborhoods, and then right by the Henry Vilas Zoo—it’s not uncommon to hear the lions roaring as you pass by!
-The zoo is free, so you may even want to pop in to check out some of the fun exhibits and attractions.
+Once you are out of the arboretum, you will run through some of Madison’s historic neighborhoods, and right by the Henry Vilas Zoo — it’s not uncommon to hear the lions roaring as you pass by!
+The zoo is free, so to make a pit stop to check out some of the fun exhibits and attractions.